Billy Crudup: Personal life

 From 1996 to November 2003, Crudup was in a relationship with actress Mary-Louise Parker.
 She was seven months pregnant with their son, William Atticus Parker, born in January 2004, when Crudup ended their relationship and began dating actress Claire Danes.
 Crudup and Danes separated in 2006.

-In 2017, Crudup began dating British actress Naomi Watts, after the two met on the set of the Netflix drama series Gypsy.
+In 2017, Crudup began dating actress Naomi Watts, after the two met on the set of the Netflix drama series Gypsy.
 The couple married in New York City in June 2023.
 In June 2024, Watts and Crudup celebrated their nuptials in a second ceremony surrounded by their family in Mexico.